Parent/Student Frequently Asked Questions

 All Stark State students are subject to the Family Educational Rights and Privacy Act (FERPA) guidelines.
 A student must sign a Consent to Release form allowing you to have access to his/her records.
 Grades are sent to the high school at the end of each semester.

-What happens if I withdraw from a dual enrollment class?
+What happens if I withdraw from a college credit plus class?

 You have one week to withdraw without any penalty.
 Your record is erased.
 If you withdraw from a course after that week but before the final drop date, you will get a w on your transcript, but it will not affect your GPA.
 If you do not withdraw until after the final drop date, you will receive an F for that course and it will affect your GPA.